-Toyota RAV4 Plug-In Hybrid interior & comfort
+Toyota RAV4 Plug-In Hybrid interior, dashboard & comfort

 As ever, the Toyota RAV4 Plug-In Hybrid is a quiet and comfortable car to drive, but it perhaps doesn’t feel as premium as its price tag might suggest